-Much like the old masters, I use a structured approach in crafting my work.
+Much like the old masters, I use a structured approach.
 Using multiple references images and digital image editing software, I work out my design ideas first to create a compelling composition.
-This allows me to focus completely on color mixing to achieve the right combination of color, value and temperature to model forms, create depth and acccurately render nuances of light and shadow.
+This allows me to focus completely on color mixing to achieve the right combination of color, value and temperature to model forms, create depth and accurately render nuances of light and shadow.
 Illustrated below are the progressive stages I follow from start to finish to complete an oil painting.
-This process typically takes me about six weeks for a large work, two weeks for a small work.
+This process typically takes me about four weeks for a large work, less for a small work.

 STAGE 1.
 A grayscale image of the design is printed out on polyflex paper and transferred to the panel using Saral graphite paper sandwiched between it and the panel.
 This is the most important part of the process, taking up to 4 hours.

 STAGE 2.
-Working from top left to bottom right, I begin the underpainting a section at a time using Raw Umber and Quinacridone Magenta.
-The paint is thinned as necessary with odorless mineral spirts (OMS) and no medium is used.
+Working from top left to bottom right, I begin the underpainting a section at a time using Quinacridone Magenta.
+The paint is thinned as necessary with odorless mineral spirts (OMS).
+No medium is used in the underpainting.